AGCoL SyMAP Queries UA

 Go to top

 Set up the desired filters and then select Run Search to execute it.
-When the query is complete, the query result panel will be displayed.
+When the search is complete, the query result panel will be displayed.

 query_query

-Annotation, Every*, Hit#, Gene# when no suffix is provided, and Multi with minor checked.
+Every*, Hit#, Gene#, and Multi with Minor* checked.

 Hit overlaps two genes